 1945 - Gordon Waller, singer, songwriter, guitarist, and part of the Capitol Records duo Peter and Gordon is born Gordon Trueman Riviere Waller in Braemar, Scotland

-1953 - Jimmy McCulloch, lead guitarist with the band Wings and member of bands including Thunderclap Newman and Stone The Crows, is born in Glasgow, Scotland.
+65 Years Ago Today In 1953 - Jimmy McCulloch, the lead guitarist in the band Wings and a member of bands including Thunderclap Newman and Stone The Crows, is born in Glasgow, Scotland.
 Miguel Terol has a tribute page to Jimmy on The Musicians' Olympus website.